1 | Indian krait |

 Confirmed prey include radiated ratsnakes, mizo rain snakes and common mock vipers.
 Black kraits can also eat venomous snakes, as in captivity, one swallowed a juvenile red-tailed bamboo pitviper (Trimeresurus erythrurus).

 Bungarus andamanensis is one of the least researched kraits.
 Virtually nothing is known about its venom, through researchers have witnessed its defensive style.
-A scared Andamam krait will coil itself up and hide its head, remain still, and produce a strange squeaking sound.
-This snake averages at 90cm, with a maximum of 130cm.
+A scared Andaman krait will coil itself up and hide its head, remain still, and produce a strange squeaking sound.

-Like banded kraits, Andamam kraits have yellow bands instead of black, but this time, the yellow is far thinner than the black.
-There are no other kraits on the Andamam and Nicobar Islands, making this species easy to recognise.
-Its diet is poorly researched, but it has been seen swallowing water snakes, in the streams it tends to live next to.
+Like the banded krait, Andaman kraits have yellow bands instead of white, but this time, the yellow is far thinner than the black, rather than equal in width.
+There are no other kraits on the Andaman and Nicobar Islands, making this species very easy to recognise.
+Its diet is poorly researched, but some individuals have been spotted swallowing water snakes, in the shallow streams they tend to live near.

 6 | Northeastern hill krait |